 They insist that abortion is genocide.
 The 23 million miscarriages suffered every year by women who want children?
 It’s an “act of nature,” they say, conveniently overlooking that according to religion, God is everything including nature.
 When “it’s nature” it’s not murder.
 When it’s a woman deciding what’s best for her nature and overall health, she’s a “baby killer” and a “murderer.”

-When questioned on whether governments should mandate reversible vasectomies to lower the abortion rate—procedures that are much less invasive than mandating unwanted pregnancies and childbirth on young girls and women by restriction their access to safe abortions—they come up with every hypocritical rationalization against it.
+When questioned on whether governments should mandate reversible vasectomies to lower the abortion rate—procedures that are much less invasive than mandating unwanted pregnancies and childbirth on young girls and women by restricting their access to safe abortions—they come up with every hypocritical rationalization against it.
 For “pro-life” men, the thought of their bodies being governed by any political institution remains unfathomable, while they are more than willing to barter girl’s and women’s uteri in exchange for the rights of the unborn.

 The liberal dissonance